adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

     '''
     Controls the movement of the ant by a single square

-    This function takes the current position and the direction of the ant and updates it via the 2 rules specified above as it takes its next stdep.
+    This function takes the current position and the direction of the ant and updates it via the N rules specified above as it takes its next stdep.
 It then updates the new position, direction and square colour for the next step.

     Parameters:
     grid (np.array)      : This is the grid of dimension, dim, that the ant moves around on